 When all else fails, there’s no shame in subscribing to an email marketing provider such as Mail Chimp to help send out your Confirmation emails.
 If you are having trouble figuring out formatting or can’t seem to get emails out on time, using an email marketing provider will solve that for you.

-Below are a list of some of the top things you need to be shouldn't be doing for your confirmation emails to be a success.
+Below is a list of some of the top things you need to be shouldn't be doing for your confirmation emails to be a success.

 Forget to sign the email